 To address the conflict between data availability and data privacy, this research proposes the Trust-based Adaptive Access Control (TBA2C) model that integrates the concept of trust into the previous model.

-Contact: Dr Hannan Xiao and Professor Bruce Christianson
+Contact: Professor Bruce Christianson

 Members of the Centre have taken part in the following conferences recently:

 - International Workshop on Digital Forensics

 - International Conference on Cyber Warfare and Security 2018, Track on Cyber surveillance in the modern information environment

 - International Workshop on Cybercrimes and Emerging Web Environments